tyagi0320/WeatherApp/README.md

 1. Once the app is running, you can enter any city name in the search bar.
 2. Click on "Get Weather" to see the current weather details.
-3. Below the weather data, you will find a 7-day temperature trend chart.
+3. Below the weather data, you will find various helpful charts.
 4. Use the **Dark Mode** toggle to switch between light and dark modes.

 ---